Logan Central

 Logan Central is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Logan Central's population was 6,544 as of November 2025, according to AreaSearch's analysis.
-This marked an increase of 188 people since the 2021 Census, which recorded a population of 6,356.
-The growth is inferred from ABS' estimated resident population of 6,590 in June 2024 and address validation since the Census date.
-Logan Central's population density was 1,275 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Overseas migration contributed approximately 70% of Logan Central's overall population gains during recent periods, driving its growth.
+Logan Central's population was around 6,356 people as of August 2021.
+By February 2026, it had increased to approximately 6,621, reflecting a rise of 265 individuals (4.2%) since the 2021 Census.
+This growth is inferred from the estimated resident population of 6,590 in June 2024 and an additional validated new address since the Census date.
+The population density was around 1,290 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
+Logan Central's growth rate of 4.2% since the census is within 2.2 percentage points of the SA3 area (6.4%), indicating strong growth fundamentals.
+Overseas migration contributed approximately 70.0% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-State projections do not provide age category splits, so AreaSearch applies proportional growth weightings from ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
-Based on the latest annual ERP population numbers, Logan Central is projected to grow by 357 persons by 2041, reflecting a total increase of 6.2% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 and based on 2021 data.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 using 2022 data.
+Considering projected demographic shifts, lower quartile growth is anticipated nationally, with Logan Central expected to grow by 357 persons to 2041 based on the latest annual ERP population numbers, reflecting a total increase of 4.9% over the 17 years.

 Frequently Asked Questions - Population